ItzNotABug/ghosler/README.md

   your members are interacting with added links.
 - **Newsletter Post Feedback**: Gain insights into reader preferences with detailed feedback on each post, including likes, dislikes, and overall sentiment.
+- **Ghost Native Widgets**: Ghosler supports major Ghost widgets (cards) for your newsletter, out of the box.

 ### Running Ghosler